How to Crack AI Interviews in 2026: Complete Preparation Guide (FAANG to Startups)

 His monthly salary went from ₹66,000 to ₹3,75,000.

 The difference?
-He didn't just learn AI/ML.
+He didn't just learn AI.
 He learned how to interview.

 This guide reveals exactly what companies ask, how to prepare, and how to negotiate like Raj did.